Jarvis-byte/Peak-Item-RV/README.md

 Contributions to improve this implementation or extend its functionality are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.

-## License

-This project is released under the MIT License.
-See the [LICENSE](LICENSE.md) file for more details.

 Enjoy a more intuitive horizontal scrolling experience with RecyclerView Peek Cards!